 To accomplish great things in life, you need a future goal that is big enough to keep you motivated.
 The promise of a diploma makes college students stay up late writing papers when they’d rather be partying.
 The dream of Olympic glory gets the runner up early to put in miles while others are comfortably snoozing.

 Some think Catholics live in fearful insecurity, perpetually worrying they may not make the grade.
-These Christians, on other hand, believe that once people accept Jesus as Lord and Savior, they are saved, period.
+Calvinist Christians, on other hand, believe that once people accept Jesus as Lord and Savior, they are saved, period.
 God is faithful, they reason, and never reneges on his promises.
-Once saved, always saved.
+So once saved, always saved.

 So is there a Catholics version of “blessed assurance”?
 Yes.
 We call it hope.
 We have confidence that God will give us the grace to persevere, and even better, to grow stronger in his love right up to the “day of Christ Jesus.”